NONAN23x/SoC-Home-Lab/README.md

 - pfSense Router (`192.168.1.1`): Acts as the network gateway, routing traffic from *WAN* port and into your virtualbox's *Internal network*.
 Runs firewall and _IDS/IPS_ via *Snort*, can manage VPNs, and create DMZ to segregate the internal network
 - Ubuntu Server (`192.168.1.25`): Running *Wazuh* *SIEM/XDR* for security operations management, the main machine managing the *SoC*
-- Fedora Server (`192.168.1.42`): Honeypot server faking various services and forwarding traffic to the *Wazuh*
+- Fedora Server (`192.168.1.42`): Honeypot server faking various services and forwarding traffic to the *Wazuh* server
 - Windows 11 Machine (`192.168.1.11`): Simulates a user device, runs malware detection, and forwards events to the _SIEM_
 - Kali Linux Machine (`192.168.1.8`): Adversary simulation device for running attack campaigns and testing detection capabilities